Innovative and Multidisciplinary

 As a worldwide leader in training and research in chemistry, the Department of Chemistry at KU is highly interdisciplinary in nature, spanning research in: Organometallic, Materials, Environmental, Surface, Bioinorganic, Bioorganic, Biophysical, Bioanalytical,Computational & Theoretical, Synthetic, Combinatorial, and "Green" Chemistry as well as Photochemistry, NMR, Laser spectroscopy, and Polymers.

 Highly Qualified Faculty, Highly Motivated Students

 Our highly recognized faculty consist of twenty-nine (29) active faculty including five distinguished professors.
-The faculty occupy two different buildings; Malott Hall and the new Multidisciplinary Research Building (MRB) on the west campus.
+The faculty occupy two different buildings; Integrated Science Building (ISB) and the new Multidisciplinary Research Building (MRB) on the west campus.
 The number of graduate students continues to increase with current enrollment at 105 and 220 undergraduates; the department usually has about 45 postdoctoral students.
 Many other students pursue graduate degrees in related areas of medicinal chemistry, pharmaceutical chemistry, chemical engineering, biochemistry, and geochemistry, making a community of more than 350 chemistry-oriented research students.

 Equipment and Facilities at the Cutting Edge